 What is CREEC?

-Applying ecological and evolutionary sciences to human health research, a discipline known as evolutionary medicine, is a rapidly growing field at the international level but still remains little developed in France.The CREEC Institute (Centre for Ecological and Evolutionary Cancer Research), created in Montpellier in 2012, is a first step toward the integration this discipline in France.
+Applying ecological and evolutionary sciences to human health research, a discipline known as evolutionary medicine, is a rapidly growing field at the international level but still remains little developed in France.The CREEC Institute (Centre for Ecological and Evolutionary Cancer Research), created in Montpellier in 2012, is a first step toward of the integration this discipline in France.

 All types of cancer research are based on approaches related to evolutionary ecology.
 Although theories of cancer initiation and progression are deeply rooted in evolutionary and ecological concepts*, many promising opportunities for the application of evolutionary biology to carcinogenesis and oncology remain unexplored.
 In addition, although cancer is a disease that affects most metazoan species, its influence on ecosystem functioning is currently unknown.